kitproj/kit/README.md

 container and host process **auto-rebuild** and restart.
 When you're done, **ctrl+c** to and they're all cleanly stopped. **Logs are captured** so you can look at them anytime.

-You could think of it as `docker compose up` or `podman kube play` that supports host processes, or `foreman` that support containers.
+You could think of it as `docker compose up` or `podman kube play` that supports host processes, or `foreman` that supports containers.

 | tool                | container processes | host processes | auto re-build | ctrl+c to stop | terminal mux | log capture | probes |
 |---------------------|---------------------|----------------|---------------|----------------|--------------|-------------|--------|